Skip to main content

 How is this different from a Big 4 firm with a Dubai office?

-Big 4 firms in Dubai run UAE engagements on global frameworks adapted after the fact, staffed by junior consultants under a partner who flies in.
-HIP is built on DIFC ground, principal-led by Josef on every engagement, and the AI Operating Audit is scoped against the specific UAE regulator the firm answers to.
-The price difference reflects the staffing model, not the depth of the work.
+HIP is built on DIFC ground, principal-led by Josef on every engagement, and the Agentic AI Readiness Audit is scoped against the specific UAE regulator the firm answers to.

 Do you work with firms outside the UAE?